guirlo/Simulink-Virus-Simulator/README.md

-# Simulating the exponentioan spread of a virus-simulator
+# Simulating the exponential spread of a virus in Simulink

 View on MATLAB File Exchange